 This contraceptive sits in Group 5 and has the same hormonal ingredient as:

 Yes.
-Both Levest and Microgynon are brands of the combined pill that contain exactly the same dose and type of two synthetic (man made) hormones - oestrogen and progestogen.
+Levest, Rigevidon and Microgynon are brands of the combined pill that contain exactly the same dose and type of two synthetic (man made) hormones - oestrogen and progestogen.
 They just have different brand names!

 Does the Levest combined pill cause weight gain?